Benefits of SWAP IT

 In schools who implemented SWAP IT, energy from sometimes foods decreased by an average of 117kJ per day (1).
 This equates to approximately 600 kilojoules per week, or the equivalent of one serve of sometimes foods, packed in children’s lunchboxes.
 Two thirds (66%) of parents and carers reported a change in their children’s eating habits following the introduction of SWAP IT at their school.
 The research proves SWAP IT is helping to reduce unhealthy foods in children’s lunchboxes and change eating habits.

 The Impact of SWAP IT

-Reductions in sometimes food intake of the size shown in the SWAP IT research trials can lead to important individual and health system benefits.
-Modelling has shown that decreasing discretionary food consumption by 600 kilojoules a week could result in a decrease in prevalence of obesity and type 2 diabetes and result in savings to the healthcare system of up to $1.35 million (6).
+The reduction of sometimes foods, as shown in the SWAP IT research trials, can lead to important benefits both individually and through the health system.
+Modelling has shown that by decreasing sometimes food consumption by 600 kilojoules a week, it can decrease the risk of obesity and type 2 diabetes, and save the healthcare system up to $1.35 million (a year) (2).

 See Current Research on SWAP IT

 - Sutherland R, Brown A, Nathan N, Yoong S, Janssen L, Chooi A, et al. A Multicomponent mHealth-Based Intervention (SWAP IT) to Decrease the Consumption of Discretionary Foods Packed in School Lunchboxes: Type I Effectiveness–Implementation Hybrid Cluster Randomized Controlled Trial.
 J Med Internet Res.
 2021;23(6):e25256.